Ohio Bed Bug Laws

 To ensure your new apartment is free of bed bugs, do your research.
 Google search the management company or landlord, looking for any reviews by previous and current tenants, talk to your soon-to-be neighbors, and be aware of what to look for when you do a walk through of the apartment.

 For landlords, talking to references and talking to your potential renters, as well as knowing what is going on in neighboring units, is key.
 Talk to former landlords if possible, to avoid repeat offenders!
+You’d be surprised how many times we have seen the same culprit infest a different rental property, unbeknownst to the new landlord/owner.

 Have an inspection done if you suspect anything.
 Do not expose your belongings to bed bugs, and do not move if you know you have bed bugs!
 There are affordable, effective treatment options.
 Call us today!
 216-544-8292